Bhavna3011/VBA-Docs/outlook/Concepts/Getting-Started/support-for-keeping-add-ins-enabled.md

 # Support for keeping add-ins enabled

-Programs in Office 2013 and later versions provide add-in resiliency, meaning that apps will disable an add-in if it performs slowly.
-However, you can re-enable add-ins and prevent add-ins from being auto-disabled by other Office programs.
+Programs in Outlook 2013 and later versions provide add-in resiliency, meaning that apps will disable an add-in if it performs slowly.
+However, you can re-enable add-ins and prevent add-ins from being auto-disabled by other Outlook programs.

 ## Preventing add-ins from being disabled